 The Brigham and Women’s Sleep Disorders Service also has two specialty programs.
 One has doctors with special expertise in the many Neurologic Complications of Sleep including: movement disorders, behavioral disturbances, epilepsy/seizure and stroke.

 As many patients with sleep problems also have issues with their sleep wake schedules, the second specialty clinic is the Circadian Disorders clinic.
 This clinic has physicians with special expertise in circadian rhythm disorders and offers special diagnostic tests and treatments for these conditions.

-The Division provides diagnostic and treatment services for patients with sleep disorders at three convenient clinic locations.
+The Division provides diagnostic and treatment services for patients with sleep disorders at four convenient clinic locations.
 To schedule an appointment or refer a patient to the Brigham and Women’s Sleep Disorders Service, please contact us by phone or FAX at the numbers below:

 Brigham and Women's Faulkner Hospital 1153 Centre Street, Suite 5K Boston, MA 02130 Phone: (617) 983-7489 Fax - (617) 983-2488

 South Shore Hospital 55 Fogg Road South Weymouth, MA 02190 Phone: (781) 624-8448

 Brigham and Women's Harbor Medical Associates 541 Main Street South Weymouth, MA 02190 Phone: (855) 278-8010

 Brigham and Women’s Pulmonary Associates at CNE 1407 South County Trail East Greenwich, RI 02818 Phone (401) 886-7910